mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 A few issues:

-* The list of stores generated are not stores with vaccines _available_...they're just stores that exist nearby.
+* The list of stores generated are not actually establishments with vaccines _available_ in stock...they're just stores that exist nearby.
-* You have to **SELECT** each store, then click on **Next** to see if a slot may be available or not.
+* You have to **SELECT** each store, then click on **Next** to see if a slot may be available.
 More often than not, availability does not exist.
-So, as a "normal" user you have no choice but to click over and over again hoping for a hit.
+So, as a "normal" user you have no choice but to click each store option over and over again hoping for a hit.
-* Now, assuming you've cleared this step and picked a store quickly enough, you get sent to the next "level" where you must choose from a dropdown _super quick_ for available time slots in the Morning, Afternoon or Evening.
+* Now, assuming you've cleared this step and picked a store quickly enough, you get sent to the next "level" where you must choose from a dropdown _super quickly_ for available time slots at that store, broken into Morning, Afternoon or Evening subcategories.
 But!
-If someone else is on the same exact view and happens to pick the slot before you, you lose!
-There's no indication of this until _after_ you pick and then back you go to step 1.
-Do no pass Go.
+If someone else is on the same exact view and happens to pick the available subcategory before you, you lose!
+There's no indication of this until _after_ you have made your choice and if you were not fast enough, too bad!
+Back you go to step 1 -- do no pass Go.
 Do not collect $200.

 Ok so anyways - at this point, this is the issue:

-> The Rite Aid Immunization Scheduler is Good and Cool in that it exists (seriously!) but it is also Not Good and Unusable (TM) given that demand for the appointment slots are very, very high and the flow does not really account for this usecase.
+> The Rite Aid Immunization Scheduler is Good and Cool in that it exists (seriously!) but it is also Not Good and Unusable (TM) given that demand for the appointment slots are very, very high and the UX flow does not really account for this usecase.

 So this begs the question: how do we fix this until a better experience is rolled out?

 ## Attempt 1: Find stores with Availability

-My first attempt at trying to get around the UX frustrations was to just try and come up with a way to access the store availability data without having to click the damn buttons.
+My first attempt at trying to get around these UX frustrations was to just try and come up with a way to access the store availability data without having to click the damn buttons.

 I figured that this data was being fetched on button click, so I peeked into the Network tab in Chrome's Dev tools and found calls similar to this (note the `storeNumber` at the end of the URL)